camdenkr/CI-for-UKL/README.md

 ## 3. Scope and Features Of The Project:

 ** **
-The UKL CI will consist primarily of a series of workflow scripts (written in .yaml as this is the markup language used by GitHUb workflows) which are automatically triggered by GitHub Actions whenever pushes or pull requests are initiated in the repository (specifically on the current development branch, ukl-5.14).
+The UKL CI will consist primarily of a series of workflow scripts (written in .yaml as this is the markup language used by GitHub t configure workflows within GitHub actions) which are automatically triggered by GitHub Actions whenever pushes or pull requests are initiated in the repository (specifically on the current development branch, ukl-5.14).
+The tests will also run nightly via a cron-based scheduler in GitHub actions.
 These scripts will include:
-* A reusable "Set-Up: Script (which can be used by all unit tests) which fetches all repositories required for the unikernel compilation (unikernelLinux/ukl, unikernelLinux/linux, unikernelLinux/Linux-Configs, unikernelLinux/min-initrd, unikernelLinux/glibc, gcc-mirror/gcc)
+* A reusable "Cloning" Script (which can be used by all unit tests) which fetches all repositories required for the unikernel compilation (unikernelLinux/ukl, unikernelLinux/linux, unikernelLinux/Linux-Configs, unikernelLinux/min-initrd, unikernelLinux/glibc, gcc-mirror/gcc) and installs tools needed to build the UKL/run it in QEMU on the machine.
+* A "Unit Tests" Workflow which runs the following test programs in the UKL (inside QEMU).
+Note: each program runs in parallel as a separate "job" on its own "runner" (a virtual machine hosted by GitHub in Azure)
+  - Boot Test: A simple program that ensures that the UKL can successfully boot in QEMU
+  - LE Bench System Calls Test: A test program which ensures that several common system calls (read, write, etc.) can run successfully in the UKL
+  - Multi-threaded Test: A test program that ensures that a multithreaded application can successfully run in the UKL.
+  - Memcached Test: A unit test which runs memcached in the UKL and tests the ability to set/get key value pairs in this memcached server.
+This unit test not only tests that memcached can run in the UKL, but also tests UKL networking capabilities.

-* Individual workflow scripts which launch each test as a "job" on a separate "runner" (a virtual machine which may be either hosted by GitHub via Azure or in the MOC for some specific tests).
-Each "job" will:
+* A "Configurations Tests" Workflow which individually compiles the UKL with every combination of the following UKL-specific configuration flags (UKL_SAME_STACK, UKL_USE_IST_PF, UKL_USE_RET) and runs the LE Bench System Calls test.
+Again, each program runs in parallel as a separate "job" on its own "runner" (a virtual machine hosted by GitHub in Azure)

-   * Build and compile the UKL and its dependencies.
-   * Run a shell script which will boot QEMU with the UKL and check that the output of the test program is correct.
+* A "Latency Test" Workflow which compiles a modified version of LE Bench (which reports the time required for each individual system call test in the program) with the UKL and runs it in QEMU.
+This test has been implemented as a POC and tested on the following types of machines: GitHub-hosted VM (in Azure), self-hosted VM (in the MOC), and a physical server in Cloud Lab.
+This test has been added to the main unikernelLinux/linux repository, but is currently deactivated (so it does not run automatically).
+The test can easily be activated should the project secure a server they wish to dedicate to this test.

 ## 4. Solution Concept
 Global Architecture Description
 Below is a description of the major components of our overall UKL CI system.**
-* GitHub Actions: Triggered by a push or pull request to launch a runner and run CI scripts
+* GitHub Actions: Triggered by a push or pull request (or via a cron-based schedule) to launch a runner and run CI scripts
 * Runner: Server (running Linux) responsible for executing build scripts to clone UKL and dependency repositories, boot QEMU, and run test scripts.
 Note: currently, we are actually using multiple runners so that different tests can be run independently in parallel.

 ![architecture diagram](./images/architecture-diagram.png)